laccore/feldman/doc/manual.markdown

 #### Identity Columns

-All formats will use some combination of the following columns to identify cores and/or sections:
+All formats use some or all of the following columns to identify cores and/or sections:

 >		Site: An integer > 0 representing the collection site
 >		Hole: One or more capital letters (A, B, ..., Y, Z, AA, AB...) representing a single drilled hole